Carbell-sarfo/Samuel-Botchwey/src/blog/2022-04-11-smart-movingment.md

 # Recommendation

 This book is addressed to everyone.
 We may have the correct systems, methods and goals as individuals, but sometimes all we need is a push to be self-disciplined in taking action and completing tasks.
-To all who wish to be better persons( discipline wise), take time to to have a read.
+To all who wish to be better persons (discipline wise), take time to to have a read.

 ***Happy Reading !!!***

+# **About the Author**

+Martin Meadows is a Wall Street Journal best-selling author of personal development books who discusses the importance of developing self-control and how it may improve your success and quality of life.
+He is dedicated about offering advice, practices, and resources for personal development using a combination of science-backed research and firsthand knowledge.

+He enjoys pushing the boundaries of his comfort zone through sometimes risky experiments and journeys including numerous sports and wild or foreign locales.
+He views learning as a lifetime process.